Special Medical Procedures for Children

 - Stage 2 which consists of the administration of either oestrogen or testosterone and the effects are irreversible without surgical intervention.

-In Re Jamie it was held that families seeking stage 1 treatment for a child no longer require court authorisation as the authorisation falls within the “wide ambit of parental responsibility”.
+The leading case dealing with childhood GID was Re Jamie delivered on 31 July 2013.
+In Re Jamie it was held that families seeking stage 1 treatment for a child would not require court authorisation as the authorisation falls within the “wide ambit of parental responsibility”.
 This is provided that the parents, treating medical practitioners and the child agree and no other special circumstances exist.
+Stage 2 treatment of GID was found to be a special medical procedure which required court authorisation due to the benefits of the treatment not exceeding the risks associated with irreversibility.

 Disorders of Sexual Development (DSD) or Intersex conditions